Konnie Huq: Children's books

 Her book for children Cookie and the Most Annoying Boy in the World was published in 2019 and is the first of a projected three-book series.
 The book centres around the fictional character Cookie Haque, a schoolchild who enjoys learning about science, and what happens when her best friend moves away, and a boy that Cookie considers the most annoying boy in the world moves next door.
 Huq wrote and illustrated the book.
 The character of Cookie has been described by Huq as "a cross between Wimpy Kid and Bridget Jones."
-As of May 2020, the next book in the series, with a theme of climate change, was due to be published in August 2020.
+A third book in the series was published in February 2022.

 Philanthropy

 In 2005, Huq took part in the BBC One fundraising show Comic Relief Does Fame Academy.
 She was the third contestant to be voted off, after her rendition of Kim Wilde's Kids in America.
 She travelled to Uganda and met orphaned children on behalf of Comic Relief.

 Huq travelled to Afghanistan with the charity Afghanaid to film a BBC Lifelines appeal, which was aired on 21 September 2008, and the following year she travelled to India as part of Rotary International's "Thanks for Life/End Polio Now" campaign.
-She administered Polio vaccine to children as part of the trip.
+She administered polio vaccine to children as part of the trip.

 As a celebrity ambassador for the British Red Cross, Huq appeared in the 2009 video "If I had HIV, would you kiss me?" which was part of a campaign against the stigmatisation of people living with HIV and AIDS.
 She was an ambassador for Gold Challenge, part of the official mass participation legacy programme for the London 2012 Olympic Games.